Wednesday January 25, 2017

 5. Be loving.
 Pets are one of the few living creatures that give unconditional love.
 Isn't it fair that they receive the same love in return?
 They wait all day for you to come home.
 No matter how bad of a day you had, they are so happy to see you!
 They deserve some love!
 Think about it: Cats and dogs live only 7-10 years on average so a whole day feels like a week to them.
 Think about how you would miss your children or significant other after a whole week.
 Puts their excitement to see you into perspective doesn't it?
 No matter if your pet has fur, feathers, or scales.....
 We all need a little love.

 6. Healthy diet with Noni.
 Did you know that noni is just as beneficial for your pet as it is for you?
 Forget the table scraps.
 Give your new family member noni!
 Unlike table food which can be toxic to your pet, noni is perfectly safe according to Dr. Joyce Harman.
 Hawaiian Organic Noni Fruit Leather is a raw whole food made of 100% fresh noni pulp.
-The same 165 compounds that help you with inflammation, blood sugar and pain will have the same effects on your beloved pet.
+The same 165 compounds that help you with inflammation, the immune system and pain will have the same effects on your beloved pet.
 Sounds too good to be true?
-You can read positive reviews regarding noni fruit leather here: http://www.realnoni.com/Noni-Fruit-Leather-for-Pets/
+You can read positive reviews regarding noni fruit leather here

-7. Noni for itching and fleas.
-Fleas are public enemy #1 when it comes to your furry friend.
-Not only are fleas uncomfortable they are also dangerous, carrying diseases and can take over your home!
-One thing to remember is that fleas don't like is the taste of lavender noni lotion.
-Applying lavender noni lotion to your pets skin (or combing through their coat) can not only prevent fleas, but can also ease inflammation and itching allowing the skin to heal faster.
+7. Noni for skin irritations.
+Applying pet noni lotion to your pets skin (or combing through their coat) can not only promote good hair and coat texture but soothe and restore the skin as well as calm and soothe inflammation.
 Combining the power of noni fruit leather for internal health and noni lavender lotion for topical health you can rest assured both you and your pet are in good hands.....
 Naturally!

 Send us some of you favorite pet stories and advice in the comments below.
 We'd love to hear from you!